Kim Sang-sik: Jeonbuk Hyundai Motors

-In the 2021 season, his first season as a manager, he led Jeonbuk to win the K League 1 title.
-He became the first person to win the league title with Jeonbuk as a player, coach, and manager.
-In the history of the K League, he is the third person to achieve this feat, following Cho Kwang-rae and Choi Yong-soo.
+In the 2021 season, his first season as a manager, he led Jeonbuk to the K League 1 title.
+He became the first person to win the league title with Jeonbuk as a player, coach and manager.
+He was also the third to achieve this feat, following Cho Kwang-rae and Choi Yong-soo.
 He was awarded the K League Manager of the Year Award after the season.

-In 2022, however, Jeonbuk was gradually focus on defense and counter-attack due to Kim's monotonous tactics in contrast with previous managers, and he was criticised for losing Jeonbuk's characteristic.
-Despite the criticism, he could renew his contract with the club after winning the Korean FA Cup.
+In 2022, however, Jeonbuk gradually focused on defense and counterattack due to Kim's monotonous tactics in contrast with previous managers, and he was criticized for losing Jeonbuk's style of play.
+Despite this criticism, he renewed his contract with the club after winning the Korean FA Cup.

-Early in the 2023 season, Kim failed to improve his problems, and Jeonbuk ranked tenth among twelve clubs after winning only three out of ten matches.
-On 4 May 2023, he resigned, ending his 15-year association with Jeonbuk.
+Early in the 2023 season, Kim failed to improve the team's weaknesses, and Jeonbuk ranked tenth among twelve clubs after winning only three of ten matches.
+On 4 May 2023, he resigned, ending his 15-year term with Jeonbuk.